PCI Compliance for Small Business: What You Need To Know

 |

-While these standards are regularly evaluated and updated, the underlying goals for payment security stays the same.
+While security standards are regularly evaluated and updated, the underlying goals for payment security stay the same.
 You will need firewalls for physical security, data security, upgraded technology (including a secure POS system), and the latest antivirus software.
+Compliance is expected to be an ongoing process for businesses and organizations, while validation is required on an annual basis.

 Step 1: Determine Which PCI Compliance Level You Belong To